• Skip to primary navigation

 By Sarah Miller

-In the 1800s, the Jack Russell terrier was bred by none other than Jack Russell himself.
-An avid fox hunter and Oxford divinity student, Russell was introduced to a terrier named Trump (no relation) and fell in love with the terrier’s quick and cunning capabilities.
+In the 1800s, the Jack Russell Terrier was bred by a clergyman named John Russell.
+An avid fox hunter and Oxford divinity student, the breed’s namesake was introduced to a terrier named Trump (no relation) and fell in love with its quick and cunning capabilities.
 Soon enough, Russell developed a strain of fox terriers with distinctive white and brown markings, along with a narrow body ideal for fearlessly going into fox dens.
+These were the original Parson Russell Terriers, with the Jack Russell Terrier descending from these dogs.
+It wasn’t until 2016 that the Kennel Club recognised the Jack Russell Terrier as a separate breed.
+The two dogs retain very close similarities.

 Advertisement